-I’m a programmer, Instrumentation technician and fiction writer, not necessarily in that order.
+I’m an spaniard programmer and fiction writer.
 I started programming on a ZX Spectrum and writing with Enrique Páez.
 Years of exposure to Z80 assembler rotted my brain and Spectrum BASIC made me angry with the world.
-Now I fake a normal life, but in full moon nights I talk about monads, homoiconicity and custard recipes, not necessarily in that order.
-You can contact me via email or in Twitter as @jobedom.
+Now I fake a normal life, but in full moon nights I talk about monads, homomorfisms and extravagant custard recipes.
+You can know more about me, check my résumé and contact me via email.

 I’ve been thinking a lot about how I started programming.
 More important than when, or how, is that precise feeling I got when I was at the keyboard trying my first programs.
 When feelings are involved everything it’s hard to explain, but let me try.
 Caveat lector: High doses of nostalgia ahead.